tc3t/benchmarks/map/mapPerformanceComparison.md

 ### 4.1 Overview

-This example examines map performance characteristics for case where int->int map is filled with pre-sorted data:
+This example examines map performance characteristics for case where int->int map is filled in-order:
 1. How long it takes to push 10 million int-to-int pairs to map?
 2. How much memory such map uses?
 3. How long it takes to destroy the map?